macdleeuwen/myraekadleeuwen.github.io/_pages/research.md

 description:
 nav_order: 6
 ---

+My research is primarily in normative ethics and the ethics of technology.

+### Dissertation

+My dissertation concerns the nature and significance of privacy.
+I argue that the preeminent theories of privacy, control-based theories, are insufficient to capture the nature of the private sphere.
+Secondarily, I explore the role of privacy in social life and interpersonal relationships.

+### Other Projects

 #### A paper about algorithmic fairness - *under review*

 This paper argues that, contrary to popular trends in the AI fairness debate, we should be pluralists about algorithmic fairness metrics.